-- 8.26.
-Teaching and learning, achievements, attitudes and well-being of all our Individuals are important.
-Some of our Individuals may have particular learning and assessment requirements, which are linked to their progress in learning English as an additional language.
-Individuals who are learning English as an additional language have skills and knowledge about language similar to monolingual English-speaking Individuals.
-Their ability to participate in the full curriculum may be in advance of their communicative skills in English. - 8.27.
+- 8.24.
 All Individuals in our school follow the curricular requirements of the National Curriculum.
-Individuals with English as an additional language do not produce separate work. - 8.28.
+Individuals with English as an additional language do not produce separate work. - 8.25.
 We do not withdraw Individuals from lessons to receive EAL support.
 Teaching Assistants work in partnership with class teachers within classrooms.
 This involves supporting individual Individuals or small groups of Individuals and, at times, teaching the whole class.
 Sometimes they work with groups of Individuals, of whom only one or two may be EAL Individuals.